 What is EMDR therapy?

-Eye movement desensitization and reprocessing (EMDR) therapy is a mental health treatment technique.
+Eye movement desensitization and reprocessing (EMDR) therapy is a mental health treatment that was created by Dr. Francine Shapiro beginning in 1987.
+EMDR has since evolved to become a gold standard treatment for PTSD and other stress-related disorders.
 This method involves moving your eyes a specific way while you process traumatic memories.
 EMDR’s goal is to help you heal from trauma or other distressing life experiences.
-Compared to other therapy methods, EMDR is relatively new.
+Compared to other therapy methods, EMDR is relatively new but has already developed a strong body of research showing its efficacy.
 The first clinical trial investigating EMDR was in 1989.
-Dozens of clinical trials since EMDR’s development show this technique is effective and can help a person faster than many other methods.
+There have been dozens of clinical trials since showing EMDR is effective and can help a person heal faster than many other methods.

 EMDR can help people with a wide range of mental health conditions.
 Adolescents, teenagers and adults of all ages can benefit from this treatment.
 Some healthcare providers also specialize in EMDR for children.